 The Office of Graduate Studies provides links to funding sources within KU, external funding sources, and resources that are helpful in looking for and applying for funding.

 Recent KU Graduate Student Funding Success

-National Science Foundation provides $700,000 to support students' entomology field research in Suriname.
+National Science Foundation provided $700,000 to support graduate students' entomology field research in Suriname.

-American Association of University Women supports KU graduate students and postdoctoral students developing leadership workshops for women in STEM disciplines.
+American Association of University Women supported KU graduate students and postdoctoral students who develop leadership workshops for women in STEM disciplines.

 Lindsay Huffhines (Ph.D.
 Clinical Child Psychology) received a research grant from the Society of Pediatric Psychology.

 Mabel Alvarado Gutiérrez (Ph.D.
 Ecology & Evolutionary Biology), Katelynn Giraldo (M.A.
 Latin American & Caribbean studies), George Klaeren (Ph.D.
 History), and Silvia Sanchez Díaz (Ph.D. anthropology) received Tinker Field Research Grants.